Planning for Flood Recovery and Long-Term Resilience in Vermont

 - Overall strategies for flood resilience and disaster recovery.

 - Local land use policy options and strategies to improve flood resilience.

 - State policy options and strategies to improve flood resilience.

 - The Flood Resilience Checklist can help communities determine whether their policies prepare them for floods.

-- Read and listen to "Mad River Towns Are Models For National Flood Planning," Exit a July 8, 2014, report about the project on Vermont Public Radio.
+- Read and listen to "Mad River Towns Are Models For National Flood Planning," a July 8, 2014, report about the project on Vermont Public Radio.

 - Read more about the Vermont project and its results in the EPA Community Stories map (link opens in a new window or tab).

 - Visit our Smart Growth Strategies for Disaster Resilience and Recovery page for more resources.